holidays with dementia

 The holidays can often be a time filled with high expectations, requiring lots of energy and engagement in non-stop activities.
 For the individuals and families living with Alzheimer’s or other dementia, it can be challenging and a time of high anxiety.
 Festivities can agitate, confuse, and overstimulate persons living with Alzheimer’s or other dementia.
 Meanwhile, caregivers can feel anxious, frustrated, and lonely.

-by Lisa Mayfield, MA, LMHC, GMHS, CMC, Principal, Fellow Certified Care Manager
+By Lisa Mayfield, MA, LMHC, GMHS, CMC – Fellow of the Aging Life Care Association®

 To minimize anxiety and encourage a happy holiday season for the entire family, a little advanced thought and planning can go a long way in ensuring everyone has a wonderful time.
 Remembering that the holidays, at their best, are a time for enjoying one another’s company and sharing gratitude for each other can make some advanced planning go a long way.